simurgh9/simurgh9.github.io/README.md

 ```

 From `package.json` once Meta fixes CRA.
 For the time being, now `npm
-audit` with or without the production flag does not report the
+audit` with or without the production flag does not report any
-`nth-check` vulnerability.
+vulnerabilities.

 ## Installing NodeJS and NPM